kostya/myc/README.md

 ## mycc: a C subset compiler

 ~700 lines of Crystal.
 Uses mycIR as backend and libclang for C parsing.
+Require LLVM >= 20.

 ```sh
 # Build